nodejs/llnode/README.md

                          Syntax: v8 bt [number]
       findjsinstances -- List every object with the specified type name.
-                         Use -i or --inspect to display detailed `v8 inspect` outputfor each object.
+                         Use -i or --inspect to display detailed `v8 inspect` output for each object.
                          Accepts the same options as `v8 inspect` findjsobjects   -- List all object types and instance counts grouped by map and sorted by instance count.
                          Requires `LLNODE_RANGESFILE` environment variable to be set to a file containing memory ranges for the